Counting Data Processing

 Rule: None

-Note: This must be done at the beginning of meter readings.
-If done later, the manually recorded values from the Common Meter must be copied into the new Common Surplus Meter.
+Note: this must be done from the start of the meter readings.
+If done later, the values recorded from the Shared meter must be manually copied to the new Shared Surplus meter.

-Received data may contain anomalous data (incorrect registers, reset data, external data sources, etc.).
-It is possible to replace these consumption data with 0 via the "trigger" parameter:
+Received data may contain abnormal data (incorrect registers, resets, external data sources, etc.).
+It is possible to replace this consumption data with 0 via the "trigger" parameter:

 Key